 The Company will reimburse reasonable out-of-pocket expenses properly incurred while on authorised business.
 It is the employee's and Board member's responsibility to ensure that costs are reasonable.
 The Company reserves the right not to pay back expenses where a claim is not compliant with the expenses policy, including submission of claims made after the period specified in the Company's financial procedures and expenses policy.
-The Company will discipline any employee that knowingly claims expenses in breach of this policy or makes a false claim.
+The s a false claim.